espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Ki Rush.md

 Accelerated by your ki, you move with such speed you become a blur.
 Move two times: two Strides, two Steps, or one Stride and one Step (in either order).

-You gain the [[Concealed]] condition during this movement and until the start of your next turn.
+You gain the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition during this movement and until the start of your next turn.